meditateultra/anxious-EV-charging/README.md

 We simulate a charging/discharging progress in a week.
-The user's travel habits were simulated based on our paper.
+The user's travel habits were simulated based on the paper.

 ![training reward](doc/figures/pic1.png)